 Breathe easy when your Linux computers are using ExpressVPN, no matter where you are.
 Network Lock works seamlessly with the ExpressVPN browser extensions, and you’ll get on-screen notifications whenever Network Lock engages—same as with the apps for Mac and Windows.

-Network protection for Android
+Network protection for Android and iOS

 Get the best VPN kill switch and protect yourself

 If you need a VPN with a kill switch that never lets you down, go with ExpressVPN.